The Shaggy Dog (1959 film): Plot

-Wilbur "Wilby" Daniels is a boy who is misunderstood by his father, Wilson.
-Wilson thinks Wilby is crazy half the time because of his elder son's often dangerous inventions.
-As a retired mailman who often ran afoul of canines, he has a hatred of dogs, and he simply cannot understand why his younger son, Montgomery ("Moochie"), would want a dog.
+Wilbur "Wilby" Daniels is a boy who creates often dangerous inventions.
+As a retired mailman who often ran afoul of canines, Wilby's father Wilson hates dogs, and cannot understand why his younger son, Montgomery "Moochie" Daniels, wants one.

-Wilby and his rival Buzz Miller go with a French girl named Francesca Andrassé to the local museum.
-Wilby gets separated from the other two, who leave without him.
-Wilby encounters former acquaintance Professor Plumcutt (whose newspaper Wilby used to deliver), who tells him all about mystical ancient beliefs, including the legend of the Borgia family, who used shape-shifting as a weapon against their enemies.
+Wilby and his rival Buzz Miller go with French girl Francesca Andrassy to a museum.
+Buzz and Francesca eventually leave without Wilby.
+He later encounters Professor Plumcutt, whose newspaper Wilby used to deliver.
+Plumcutt mentions mystical ancient beliefs, including the legend of the Borgia family, who used shape-shifting as a weapon against their enemies.

-On the way out, Wilby collides with a table that holds a display case of jewelry.
+Wilby later collides with a table that holds a display case of jewelry.
 He accidentally ends up with one of the rings in the cuff of his pants.
-It is the cursed Borgia ring, and no sooner does he read the inscription on it ("In canis corpore transmuto, which, unknown to Wilby, means, "Into a dog's body I change") then he transforms into the Shaggy Dog, named Chiffon, who is Francesca's shaggy "Bratislavian sheepdog", a.k.a Old English Sheepdog.
-Confused, Wilby, as a dog, goes to Professor Plumcutt, who says Wilby has invoked the Borgia curse upon himself, which can only be broken through a heroic act of selflessness.
-After getting chased out of his own house by his enraged father, who fails to recognize him as a dog, Wilby has a series of misadventures while switching back and forth between human form and dog form.
-Only Moochie and Professor Plumcutt know his true identity, as Wilby has spoken to them both in dog form.
-While at a local dance in his human form, he accidentally transforms himself into a dog.
+It is the cursed Borgia ring, and after reading the inscription on it ("In canis corpore transmuto, which, unknown to Wilby, means, "Into a dog's body I change"), he transforms into Chiffon, Francesca's Old English Sheepdog.
+Confused, Wilby, as a dog, goes to Plumcutt, who says that the Borgia curse can only be broken through a heroic act of selflessness.
+After getting chased out of his own house by an enraged Wilson, who fails to recognize him as a dog, Wilby continues to switch back and forth between human form and dog form.
+Only Moochie and Plumcutt know his true identity, as Wilby has spoken to them both in dog form.

-Francesca sees that Chiffon has been acting strangely, and she asks her adoptive father, Dr. Valasky, to watch over Chiffon for the night.
-As she exits, a secretive associate of Dr. Valasky named Thurm enters.
-Wilby, as a dog, overhears Thurm and Dr. Valasky discuss plans to steal a government secret.
+Francesca sees that Chiffon has been acting strangely.
+She asks her adoptive father, Dr. Andrassy, to watch over Chiffon for the night.
+Wilby, as a dog, eventually overhears Dr. Valasky and his associate Thurm discuss plans to steal a government secret.

 The next day, Wilby, as a dog, tells Moochie about the spies.
 Wilby reveals the secret to his dumbfounded father.
-As Wilby and Moochie discuss what to do next, Francesca's butler Stefano comes out and drags Wilby into the house.
-Moochie runs to his father to get help, who goes to the authorities, until Wilson suddenly finds himself accused of being either crazy or a spy.
+As Wilby and Moochie discuss what to do next, Francesca's butler Stefano drags Wilby into the house.
+Moochie runs to his father to get help, who goes to the authorities, until Wilson finds himself accused of being either crazy or a spy.